Gastroenteritis

 Gastroenteritis can spread easily.
 Keep yourself, your family, and your surroundings clean to help prevent the spread of gastroenteritis:

-- Wash hands, laundry, and surfaces: You and all household members must always wash your hands after you go to the bathroom or change diapers.
-Throw diapers away immediately.
-Wash clothes and towels you use while ill separately from the rest of your laundry.
+- Clean surfaces and do laundry often.
+Wash your clothes and towels separately from the rest of the laundry.
 Clean surfaces in your home with antibacterial cleaner or bleach.

-- Cook safely: Wash your hands and raw vegetables before you cook.
-Have your household members wash their hands before they eat.
+- Clean food thoroughly and cook safely.
+Wash raw vegetables before you cook.
 Cook meat, fish, and eggs fully.
 Do not use the same dishes for raw meat as you do for other foods.
-Refrigerate unused portions immediately.
+Refrigerate any leftover food immediately.

-- Be aware when you camp or travel: Drink only clean water.
+- Be aware when you camp or travel.
+Drink only clean water.
 Do not drink from rivers or lakes unless you purify or boil the water first.
-When you travel, drink bottled water and avoid ice.
-Do not eat unpeeled fruit.
-Avoid raw fish or meat that is not fully cooked.
-You may want to take antidiarrheal medicine or antibiotics even if you are not sick.
-Ask your caregiver for more information.
+When you travel, drink bottled water and do not add ice.
+Do not eat fruit that has not been peeled.
+Do not eat raw fish or meat that is not fully cooked.

 - You continue to vomit or have diarrhea, even after treatment.